 Paying U.S. Taxes and Claiming Deductions

-While you’re out of luck as far as deducting immigration expenses, most of the same deductions available to U.S. citizens are enjoyed by those with resident alien status.
+While you’re out of luck as far as taking a tax deduction for visa application fees or green card cost, most of the same deductions available to U.S. citizens are enjoyed by those with resident alien status.
 There’s one caveat: To claim these deductions, you must reside in the U.S. for the entire year.
 Because the U.S. requires the reporting of income earned globally, you must include income coming from outside of the country, including any rental or other income generated in your native land.
 Your income is subject to the same tax brackets and rates as U.S. citizens.
 Claim your deductions by itemizing on Schedule A of Form 1040.
 For 2017, the standard deduction is $6,350 for single filers and $12,700 for those married filing jointly.
+This standard deduction increases to $12,000 for single filers and $24,000 for married couples filing jointly as of 2018 due to recent tax reforms.

 Note that you can take these deductions on Schedule A only if you choose to itemize deductions.
 If your standard deductions are more than your itemized deductions, then your best choice is to just use the standard deduction, and therefore pay less tax.